log101/blog/src/content/blog/advent-of-code-emacs.md

 ### Summary

-If you’re looking for a way to support reading the manual, I’d advise trying AoC with Emacs Lisp next year.
-Many concept you couldn’t fully grasp will became clearer.
-I’m hoping to get 25/25 next year, we’ll see how it goes.
-I’d love to hear your thoughts, thanks a lot for reading!
+Thank you for reading my humble blog post.
+If you’re looking for a way to explore unfamiliar capabilities of Emacs, I’d advise you to try AoC with Emacs Lisp next year.
+I was only to participate for the first 7 days, but I’m hoping to get 25/25 next year, we’ll see how it goes.
+I’d love to hear your thoughts, thanks again for reading!